org-acidburn0zzz/enterprise-utility-suite/src/main/resources/add_remove_users/ADDUSERS-README.txt

 AppIdentifiers per user mode
 ============================

-  In this mode, the utility expects, as a program arguments a file path to a plain text file that contains on line per user involved.
+  In this mode, the utility expects, as a program argument a file path to a plain text file that contains on line per user involved.
 Blank lines and lines that start with '#' are ignored.
 Each line consists
   of: